MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsVideoInteropServiceProvider.md

 Use the New-CsVideoInteropServiceProvider to specify information about a supported CVI partner your organization would like to use.

-Important note: New CsVideoInteropServiceProvider does not do a check on the -Name to be one of the Identity (without tag:) from the Get-CsTeamsVideoInteropServicePolicy, however if this is not set to match, the scheduling service will not add the VTC Coordinates.
+Important note: New-CsVideoInteropServiceProvider does not do a check on the -Name to be one of the Identity (without tag:) from the Get-CsTeamsVideoInteropServicePolicy, however if this is not set to match, the VTC coordinates will not added to the meetings correctly.
+Make sure that your "Name" matches a valid policy.
 Make sure that your "Name" matches a valid policy.

 ## EXAMPLES